VisBlue - Vanadium Redox Flow Battery

 The VRFB is made up of two tanks filled with a vanadium-based electrolyte-fluid and what is called a stack.
 The stack is comprised of several stack cells made from a plastic frame, a graphite-polymer composite bipolar plate and a polymer membrane.
 The number and size of stack cells depend on the power output needed.

 The size of the tanks determines the capacity of the battery.
 The fluid in the two tanks acts as cathode (positive electrolyte) and anode (negative electrolyte).
 Just like a regular battery.
 The cathode and anode consist of the same vanadium-solution with high electrical storing properties.
 The unique ability to reach four oxidation levels is the crucial skill that enables VisBlue to have the same electrolyte in both tanks.

 What Are the Advantages of the Vanadium Redox Flow Technology in Comparison to Other Redox Flow Technologies?

 What separates the VRFB from other redox flow batteries is the abilities of the electrolytes.
-The use of Vanadium instead of other types of electrolytes has enabled VisBlue to use the same solution in both tanks.
-This is important, because we hereby alleviate crossover-contamination of the electrolytes, and therefore eliminate the problem of degrading electrolytes.
+The use of vanadium instead of other types of electrolytes has enabled VisBlue to use the same solution in both tanks.
+This is important, because we hereby alleviate cross-contamination of the electrolytes, and therefore eliminate the problem of degrading electrolytes.